 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-The pecans that is!
 You don’t have to toast the pecans first, but you definitely can take the extra few minutes to toast the pecans.
 Toasting the nuts helps to bring out the oils and flavors.
 It really enhances the flavor of the pecans.
-I’ve made this pie both ways with great success, but definitely worth the extra few minutes of effort.
+I’ve made this pie both ways with great success, but using toasted pecans is definitely worth the extra few minutes of effort.

 - Brown sugar – I used light brown sugar, but dark brown sugar would also work for this maple pecan pie.